developedbyjk/100daysofcode/README.md

 👨‍💻Day 20

-- 🔐 Authenticaiton with NodeJS
+- 🔐 Authentication with NodeJS
 - ⚙️ APIs and Routes with Node JS
 - 👩‍🚀 Testing APIs with Postman